reg-viz/reg-suit/packages/reg-publish-s3-plugin/README.md

 # reg-publish-s3-plugin
-reg-suit plugin to fetch and publish snapshot images to AWS S3.
+This is a reg-suit plugin to fetch and publish snapshot images to AWS S3.

-## Configure
+## Install

 ```sh
 npm i reg-publish-s3-plugin